hybridgroup/gophercon-2023/README.md

 We have three DJI Tello drones for your Go-powered flying activities:

 In additional to these drones to be to be coded/flown, we also have Dualshock3-clone controllers for flight control.
-Post your awesome videos using hashtag #gopherconeu
+Post your awesome videos using hashtag #gophercon

 Want to get airborne?
 Go to [./drone/tello/](./drone/tello/).